Skip to content

 • Tap any peg to hear its exact target pitch as a slide reference.

-• Lower the low E, A and high E strings until each dial sits inside the green band.
+• Lower the low E, A and high E strings until each dial sits inside the green band, then strum open to confirm the G chord.

 FROM TUNED TO PLAYING